cjphawes/restaurant-booking-system/README.md

 - Add sticky footer to html templates
 - Acquire more images for pages

+## Things to mention
+- Added AllAuth however aren't usig sites and social accounts models.
+- Not using summernote attachments

 ## Gitpod Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: